KJoshi111/bikesharing/README.md

 Finally, we added these two new visualizations to the our final presentation and analysis to pitch to investors.

 ## Results:

 ### Deliverable 1:
-For this one we wrote a code to convert the trip duration column to datetime after checking the datatypes of the dataframe. here are the screenshots from the code- showing before and after converting the data in the csv file.
+For this deliverable, we wrote a program to convert the trip duration column to datetime after checking the datatypes of the dataframe.

+Here are the screenshots from the code showing before and after converting the data in the csv file:

 ![df](https://github.com/KJoshi111/bikesharing/blob/main/Challenge%20citibike/Images/df.png)